ddroid/playproject/doc/state/state-usage.md

 ### Format

 The system supports multiple levels of modules and instances, with each level being able to define its own fallbacks and overrides for lower levels.
 Since, both module and instance fallback have similar structure, only module's format will be shown.
 The format involves:
-- **Shallow Override**: When an node overrides the default data of a sub-node.
+- **Shallow Override**: When a node overrides the default data of a sub-node.
 ```js
 function fallback_module () {
 	return {